-In this paper we have presented a method which combines usage of local contrast enhancement using CLAHE method and Gabor filters for removal of blood vessels and smaller portions of fibrous tissue.
-Combination of different thresholds in conjunction with logical AND operator provides a setup for determining whether we have segmented a fat or dense tissue.
+In this paper we have presented a method which combines the usage of local contrast enhancement biased on the mid-gray intensities.
+The contrast enhancement has been achieved using CLAHE method.
+Gabor filters have been used for the removal of blood vessels and smaller portions of fibrous tissue which has similar intensity as dense tissue.
+Combination of different thresholds in conjunction with the logical AND operator provided a good setup for determining whether we have segmented a fat or dense tissue and therefore can give as a rule for segmenting each mammogram with different threshold, no matter what the overall tissue intensity is.
 The advantage of Gabor filter over classical edge detectors is in easy orientation changing and possibility to cover all possible orientations by superpositioning filter responses.
-Usage of Gabor filter improves number of false positive results which come from blood vessels or small fibrous tissue segments and contrast enhancement provides comparability of the same tissue type in different mammograms.
-Our future work in this field will be development of automatic segmentation algorithms for dense tissue in order to achieve quantitative breast density classification by knowing the exact amount of dense tissue.
+Usage of Gabor filters improves the number of false positive results which come from blood vessels or small fibrous tissue segments and contrast enhancement provides a comparability of the same tissue type in different mammograms.
+Our future work in this field will be development of automatic segmentation algorithms for dense tissue in order to achieve a quantitative breast density classification by knowing the exact amount of the dense tissue.